JosephTLyons/text-align/README.md

   space placement is a bit unappealing in its asymmetry.
 I'd like to work on it so that it evenly places spaces on the left side of a row, on the right side, and in the center.
-* Work on efficiency of algorithms - these algorithms are fairly slow on larger chunks of text, this has a lot to do with the implementation and the refactoring.
-I did to make the code more readable.
-Passing around large objects from function to function for each line of text might be the culprit.
+* Any extra micro-optimizations.
+I'm not too familiar with the Atom API or JavaScript, so I'm sure there are places where improvements can be made to speed up the code.
 I absolutely welcome any pull requests that might lead to more efficient solutions.

 ## Notes: